Join us for an adventure in flavor!

 Shrimp Saganaki (Greek Shrimp with Tomatoes & Feta)

-Shrimp Saganaki – Now we are talking some serious flavors in this Greek favorite.
-Some incredible flavor combo happens when you cook plump shrimp in a garlicky savory tomato sauce and finish it off with salty feta.
+Shrimp Saganaki – Now I am talking some serious flavors in this Greek favorite.
+Some incredible flavor combo happens when I cook plump shrimp in a garlicky savory tomato sauce and finish it off with salty feta.
 Saganaki is something you will see in every little Greek taverna, and it brings joy to everyone’s faces when it comes to the table.

 Now you can do the same in your very own home.
 People are going to be amazed when you take this sizzling skillet right to the table.
 Jumbo sized shrimp all covered in a little melty feta, sprinkled with fresh parsley and a dash of extra virgin olive oil.
 All sizzling… all inviting!